mathesar-foundation/mathesar-wiki/team/worklogs/kriti.md

 ---

 # Working on
+- Post team meeting notes and get a summary with action items sent out to the team
 - Reorganize and document ongoing responsibilities better
 - Complete product strategy document and update project page on wiki
 ## Backlog